IshaanGhost/nexus-mail-guard/README.md

 - Check your OpenAI billing at [platform.openai.com/account/billing](https://platform.openai.com/account/billing)
 - Add a payment method if you've used your free credits
 - Try demo mode while setting up billing
+- The app includes rate limiting to prevent quota issues

 **"Redirect URI mismatch" error:**
 - This is usually resolved automatically
 - Try clearing your browser cache and signing in again
+- The app is configured with proper redirect URIs for Vercel

 **Emails not loading:**
 - Ensure you're signed in with Google
 - Check that Gmail API is enabled in your Google account
 - Try refreshing the page
+- Check browser console for any error messages

 **Classification not working:**
 - Make sure you've added a valid OpenAI API key
 - Check that your API key has sufficient credits
 - Try demo mode to test the interface
+- The app includes detailed error logging in the console

+**Favicon not updating:**
+- Hard refresh the page (Ctrl+F5 or Cmd+Shift+R)
+- Clear browser cache
+- Try opening in incognito/private mode
+- The app includes cache-busting for favicon updates

 ## 📞 Support